 The Center for Southeast Asian Studies is offering a travel grant to all University of Michigan faculty interested in starting a new project or research that focuses on Southeast Asian Studies and/or collaborating with a peer in Southeast Asia.

 Our call for proposals goes out in December.
-Proposals for spring/summer 2018 must be submitted online by February 15, 2017.
+Proposals for spring/summer 2018 must be submitted online.